-Curriculum Area Title of Unit of Work Brief Description of what is being taught Literacy (where appropriate) Fiction Non-fiction Pirate Big Write - Ahoy There Mission!
+Curriculum Area Title of Unit of Work Brief Description of what is being taught (where appropriate) English Fiction Non-fiction Pirate Big Write - Ahoy There Mission!
 The children will be writing letters and making posters to recruit new crewmates.
 They will be writing an information booklet about life as a pirate and creating a collection of seaside poems to keep the pirates entertained during the voyage ahead!
+The Secret of Black rock The children will develop their descriptive narrative skills.
+They will investigate how to use powerful words to have an effect.
+They will also develop their Oracy skills through the use of debate and persuasive language.
 Poetry The children will use knowledge of prepositions to write poems about the seaside.
-The children will use the poem '10 things in a sailor's pocket' and adapt it to create their own imaginative poetry.
-Mathematics Investigations To consolidate all Year 2 maths concepts through problem solving and investigations.
-Science Not taught this topic Computing Understanding and using algorithms Art and Design Collage Using collage to create a 'through the window at the seaside' picture.
-Designing and making a 3D island home Monet's Regatta - children use watercolour to paint a section of the painting to create a collage.
-Music Songs Learning to sing sea shanties and seaside songs Design and Technology Making a Bathing Machine - wheels and axels History History of the Seaside Children will understand what it was like for people in the past to visit the seaside, exploring a variety of artefacts, videos and photographs.
+The children will use the poem '10 things in a pirate's pocket' and adapt it to create their own imaginative poetry.
+Mathematics Investigations Measurement: Time Tell and write the time to five minutes, including quarter past/to the hour and draw the hands on a clock face to show these times.
+Know the number of minutes in an hour and the number of hours in a day.
+Compare and sequence intervals of time.
+Measurement: Mass, Capacity and Temperature Choose and use appropriate standard units to estimate and measure length/height in any direction (m/cm); mass (kg/g); temperature (°C); capacity (litres/ml) to the nearest appropriate unit, using rulers, scales, thermometers and measuring vessels Compare and order lengths, mass, volume/capacity and record the results using >, < and = To consolidate all Year 2 maths concepts through problem solving and investigations.
+Science Not taught this topic Computing Spreadsheets Children will be introduced to spreadsheets and what they are used for.
+They will learn to copy/paste and use a spreadsheet to total currency amounts.
+Art and Design Collage Using collage to create a 'through the window at the seaside' picture.
+Designing and making a 3D island home Music Songs Learning to sing sea shanties and seaside songs Design and Technology Making a Bathing Machine - wheels and axles History History of the Seaside Children will understand what it was like for people in the past to visit the seaside, exploring a variety of artefacts, videos and photographs.
 They will compare and contrast this to their own experiences of the visiting the seaside.

-Children will learn about Grace Darling and her bravery.
-Geography Physical geography - islands Geographical vocabulary for physical features and human features of an island home.
+Geography Famous individuals Physical geography - islands Children will learn about Grace Darling and her bravery.
+Geographical vocabulary for physical features and human features of an island home.
 Use simple compass directions.
 Use aerial photographs and plans.
-Make a simple map Languages Not taught this topic Physical Education Swimming Athletics Swimming lessons at Parkside Running and jumping PHSE and Citizenship Growing and changing SRE 1 and 2 To be able to recognise babies, children and adults of different ages and put them into age order.
-To understand that human babies grow inside their mothers.
-To be able to describe the main physical developments which take place in early childhood.
-To be able to describe some of the changes in responsibilities and expectations during early childhood.
-Religious Education Special times Children will learn about special times in Islam including Ramadan and Eid.
+Make a simple map Languages Not taught this topic Physical Education Swimming Athletics Swimming lessons at Parkside Running and jumping RHSE Health and Prevention Being Safe Safety in our relationships with others Sun Safety Religious Education Special times Children will learn about special times in Islam including Ramadan and Eid.
 Cooking and Nutrition Healthy Lifestyles.
 Buried treasure - Children will develop an understanding of good hygiene and the importance of a healthy and varied diet.
 Children will learn knife skills to prepare and cut a mixture of fruit.
-They will apply these skills to prepare and evaluate various dishes including a Buried Treasure fruit salad. -- --
+They will apply these skills to prepare and evaluate various dishes including a Buried Treasure fruit salad.

-Educational History off the page - Seaside day Visits/Visitors
+Educational History off the page - Seaside day or visit to Museum of Cambridge Visits/Visitors TBC